Alisson-Ribeiro/Git/README.md

 * git branch -d 'branch-name' ---> deletes a branch

+* git branch -D 'branch-name' ---> forces deletion of a branch which has unmerged changes (it's strongly recommended to avoid deleting branches with unmerged changes as this can disrupt your Git history and make it difficult to recover lost work)

+* git push origin -d 'branch-name' --->  If you want to delete a remote branch, you'll need to push the deletion to the remote repository

 * git push 'remote' :'branch-name' ---> deletes the remote branch

 * git branch -m 'new-branch-name' ---> renames a local branch